gliechty/bitTorrent/README.md

 # Intro to BitTorrent

-#### What is it?
+### What is it?

-##### In a word... peer to peer file sharing (the thing people did before everyone got lazy and just did Netflix for watchng movies).
+In a word... peer to peer file sharing (the thing people did before everyone got lazy and just did Netflix for watching movies).

 ### What problem does it solve?

 In a normal client-server model, with many clients requesting the same file from a server, a server will crash if it gets overloaded.
 It's a one-way sorta thing.
 Like any relationship, with no give-and-take, things get strained.
 But wait...if Bob has a file, and I want it, and a computer is basically a server, and there are millions of people who have the same file (on as many servers), and millions that want it...why not just distribute these requests equally to avoid overload?
-Starting to make a lot more sense, right?
+Makes sense, right?

 But, why the 'bit'?